 Just as doctors can be skeptical because RA is an invisible illness, others in our lives can, as well.
 When others don’t believe we are sick, but see us taking time off school and work, taking the elevator instead of the stairs, and so on, they may say we are lazy.
 We are forced to defend ourselves and have to constantly educate other people, which can be exhausting.
 What is most frustrating is when we have to educate those who are close to us, who sometimes doubt us as much as, if not more than, strangers.

 Many of us with RA struggle with mind-numbing fatigue that we cannot fight against.
 When this fatigue hits, we have no choice but to succumb to it.

 Not only is the joint pain, stiffness, and fatigue of RA invisible, but so too is the general feeling of being unwell that comes with RA.
 Many with RA feel like they are constantly under the weather, or constantly about to get sick.
 The proteins involved in the inflammatory response happening in RA essentially make you want to rest so you can get better.
 The problem is that RA is a chronic illness and resting may not make you feel better.

-RA symptoms can ebb and flow, and is often characterized by flares, a sudden onset of disease activity that can be debilitating.
+RA symptoms can ebb and flow, and the condition is often characterized by flares, a sudden onset of disease activity that can be debilitating.
 Those of us with RA don’t know how we are going to feel one day to the next, which can contribute to anxiety and depression.
 The war against opioids has created an environment in which doctors are hesitant to provide painkillers and they can even be suspicious of people asking for help to control their pain.
 Having trouble getting your pain treated adds additional challenges to living with RA.